Sant Rajinder Singh Ji Maharaj

 When we start to learn meditation, we find thoughts distract us.
 We can think of distracting thoughts as bad weather.
 We know that when we fly in an airplane, when we take off, the weather on the ground may be cloudy, dark, rainy, or snowy.
 But when the airplane reaches a certain altitude, we break through the clouds and it is sunny.
 Meditation is like this.
 The sun and inner Light is always shining within.
 We cannot see it because we are focusing on the bad weather of our distracting thoughts!

 If we cannot do anything about a situation, we worry about the future.
-These thoughts of the future cloud over our head, preventing us from being peaceful and meditating properly.
+Thoughts of the future cloud over our head, preventing us from being peaceful and meditating properly.
 All these thoughts of the future distract us from meditating.

 While meditating, we may get thoughts of anger, violence, and ego.
-All these are like storm clouds to block out the inner sun from our view.
+These are like storm clouds to block out the inner sun from our view.

 Anger is like a tornado that sweeps us off our feet and brings ruin to everything in its path.
 A tornado is unpredictable.
 Weather forecasters have a way to track and follow a hurricane to warn people it’s coming.
 This gives them time to board up their homes and go to safer grounds.
 But a tornado spins into existence suddenly, with not enough notice for the people in its immediate vicinity.
 Those far away can know a tornado has started and can take shelter, but even then, no one knows which direction a tornado will travel.
-Suddenly, it appears and within seconds, it has torn up houses, buildings, trees, and sweeps animal off their feet.
+Suddenly it appears, and within seconds it has torn up houses, buildings, trees, and swept animals off their feet.